-Welfare concerns should be reported by calling the UWE Bristol Serious Concerns line on +44 (0)7788725507 during office hours (8.30 - 5 Mon-Thurs and 8.30-4.30 Fridays), or +44 (0)7814791212 out of hours, or online via Report and Support.
+Welfare concerns should be reported by calling the UWE Bristol Serious Concerns line on 01173284000 this line is operated 24/7 by the students of concern triage team, or online via Report and Support.
 This service will be able to receive confidential information but will not be able to share any information already held, including confirming whether or not the person has any association with the University.
 The service's usual response will be to carry out further investigation in order to assess the situation and decide on further actions.
 The service cannot provide an immediate response in person or commit to updating the reporter on actions taken.